 Amy J. Murphy is not a Jedi.
 (Although she’s married to this Scottish guy that claims to be one.)
 Nor is she a powerful mutant with adamantium claws and super-fast healing, or leader of the human resistance battling to overthrow cyborgs.

 But, she is a fantastic liar.

-When not geeking out at science fiction conventions, she’s hunkered down in an isolated farmhouse in the maple syrupy Vermont with the aforementioned Scotsman/Jedi and two canines that can talk.
+When not geeking out at science fiction conventions, she’s hunkered down in an isolated farmhouse in Vermont with the aforementioned Scotsman/Jedi and two canine overlords.
 Most recently her work has appeared in the best-selling space opera anthology, Orphans in the Black.